JTarball/docker-django-polymer-starter-kit/README.md

  run `create-docker-machine-aws.sh  <MACHINE_NAME>` where MACHINE_NAME is the name for the machine you want created run `python build-tag-push.py` which will build the docker app, push it to docker hub and a new compose yml file (you will need to be logged in  `docker login`)

+## Directory Structure

+## License

+View [license information](https://github.com/JTarball/docker-base/blob/master/LICENSE) for the software contained in this image.

+## User Feedback

+Any feedback or comments  would be greatly appreciated: <james.tarball@gmail.com>

+### Issues

+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/JTarball/docker-base/issues).

+You can also reach me by email.
+I would be happy to help  <james.tarball@gmail.com>

+## Developer Notes
+#### How to upgrade base directory
+#### Considerations / Future Work